seanderue/seanderue/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 ###
 <p align="left">My name is Sean and i'm a front-end dev from Indiana.
 I career swapped from Marketing to Software and I've loved every minute of it.
-Thanks for checking out my GitHub!(For a long while now, my commits have not been updating on my chart...and I haven't gotten around to fixing that.
+Thanks for checking out my GitHub!

+  <b>DISCLAIMER:</b> (For a long while now, my commits have not been updating on my chart due to an aliased email on my local commits...and I haven't gotten around to fixing that.
 But you can follow my many of my updates on my LinkedIn!</p>

 ###
 <h2 align="left">About me</h2>